Text Only :: Skip Nav ::

 In March 2004, Dr. Slingluff was convicted of violating 21 U.S.C. §§ 331(d), 355(a) and 333(a)(1) - Interstate Distribution of an Unapproved New Drug.
 In May 2004, Dr. Slingluff was sentenced to serve 1 year supervised probation.
 In April 2005, Norton was convicted of violating 18 U.S.C. § 371 - Conspiracy; 21 U.S.C. §§ 331(p) and 333(a)(1) - Failure to Register a Drug Manufacturing Facility; and 21 U.S.C. §§ 331(a), 333(a)(1) and 352 - Introduction into Interstate Commerce of a Misbranded Drug.
 Norton was sentenced to serve 2 years supervised probation.
 (4)

 The Ohio State Medical Board proposed to discipline Dr. Slingluff on the basis of the federal case.
 On 2004-12-13 Dr. Slingluff filed an appeal of the decision of the medical board in the Court of Common Pleas of Franklin County, Ohio.
 On 2005-08-04 the Court of Common Pleas of Franklin County upheld the decision of the medical board.
 Dr. Slingluff filed an appeal in the Court of Appeals of Ohio Tenth Appellate Division which likewise upheld the medical board in a decision handed down on 2006-07-11, whereupon he appealed this decision in the Supreme Court of Ohio.
 The court issued an entry order on 2006-12-13 in which it declined the hear the case.
-According to his Ohio physician profile on 2007-02-19, Dr. Slingluff's license is inactive.
+On 2008-12-10 Dr. Slingluff agreed to voluntarily surrender his medical license and consented to permanent revocation.
 (16)

 United States vs. Jack Edwin Slingluff D.O.
 Case No. 04CR074.
 Information.
 United States District Court for the Northern District of Ohio Eastern Division.
 2004-02-11: http://www.bioethicswatch.org/pd/slingluff_information.pdf